 Travel Tips for Bucharest, Romania

-Now that you know what to see in Bucharest and how to plan your time, we have a few final travel tips for your trip!
+Now that you know what to see in Bucharest and nearby places of interest, we have a few final pieces of honest advice.

 How To Get to Bucharest

 The best way to reach Bucharest is by plane, unless traveling from within Romania.
-Even then, domestic flights in Romania are short and may be worth the extra cost.
+Even then, domestic flights are short and may be worth the extra cost.

-The main airport in Bucharest is the Henri Coanda International Airport (OTP).
-It is the busiest airport in the country and is primarily served by low-cost carriers Ryanair and Wizz Air along with the Romanian national airline, TAROM.
+Henri Coanda International Airport (OTP) is primarily served by low-cost carriers Ryanair and Wizz Air along with the Romanian national airline, TAROM.

-The Bucharest airport is located 11 miles north of the Old Town.
-To get from the airport to Bucharest City Center takes at least 45 minutes by car.
+To get to city center takes at least 45 minutes by car.
 We recommend using Uber or booking an airport transfer in advance.

-Alternatively, visitors can use Express Bus Line #783, which takes about an hour and costs less than a dollar.
+Alternatively, you can use Express Bus Line #783, which takes about an hour and costs less than a dollar.

 Trains to Bucharest

 The Brasov to Bucharest train is a direct and efficient way to travel between the two cities.
-The Brasov – Bucharest distance is approximately 115 miles and takes about 2.5 hours.
-Travelers can find Brasov to Bucharest train times at the train station or online at CFR Calatori.
+The distance is approximately 115 miles and takes about 2.5 hours.
+Check schedules and fares online.

 How To Get Around Bucharest

-We think one of the best ways to get around Bucharest is by walking.
+We believe the best way to get around is by walking.
 That said, there are many broken sidewalks and cobblestone streets, so walkers need to pay attention!

-Although we prefer walking, bicycling can be a great way to get around.
-With two wheels, you will be able to cover a lot of ground, while still enjoying the surroundings.
-Reserve your bike rental in advance!
+Although we prefer walking, with two wheels, you will be able to cover a lot of ground, while still enjoying the surroundings.
+Reserve your bike rental!

 Where To Stay in Bucharest

-We are highlighting a few of the top-rated hotels in Bucharest for your stay.
+We are highlighting a few of the top-rated hotels in Bucharest.
 Before you start your search, read our advice on How To Find Top Hotels at Great Prices.

 Grand Hotel Continental